 After the trust is created, your work is not finished.
 A lot of individuals need to monitor it annually and make modifications as required (trusts do not adjust systematically to changed situations, like divorce or a child being born).
 You should think about the added inconvenience of making sure future assets are continually registered in the trust and providing other individuals with accessibility to the trust documentation to examine trustee powers and responsibilities.

-Contrary to what people believe, revocable living trusts provide very little asset safeguarding if you keep an ownership interest, like appointing yourself as trustee.
+Contrary to common belief, revocable living trusts offer minimal asset protection, especially if you retain an ownership interest, such as appointing yourself as the trustee.

-Anticipate contending with added professional costs like investment advisory and trustee costs when you appoint a financial institution or a trust company as the trustee.
+Expect additional professional expenses, including investment advisory and trustee fees, when designating a financial institution or trust company as the trustee.

-For all your sweat and tears, you are not going to receive a tax benefit from your revocable trust.
-The assets in the trust are going to continually acquire taxes on their gains and/or income and are liable to creditors and legal actions.
+Despite your efforts, a tax benefit is not conferred by your revocable trust.
+Trust assets continue to accrue taxes on gains and/or income and remain susceptible to creditors and legal actions.

 In Conclusion